LetterC67/onichan-frontend/README.md

 # onichan

+the forum is accessible at: https://onichan.zapto.org/

 this is this repo containing the frontend for onichan webforum. the backend is available [here](https://github.com/LetterC67/onichan-backend).

+the frontend communicates with backend through rest api.

-the web forum is fully functional equiped with essential features:
+the web forum is fully functional, equiped with essential features:
 - users creation and profile customization
 - users auth essentials (password, avatar, email modifications)
 - role-based access control